exonum/exonum-doc/src/get-started/java-binding.md

 !!! note
     Note that `withSnapshot` and `applySnapshot` methods destroy the snapshot once the passed closure completes.
 When using `getSnapshot`, created snapshots are only disposed when the TestKit is closed.
+That might cause excessive memory usage if many snapshots are created.
 Therefore, it is recommended to use the first two methods if a large number (e.g. more than a hundred) of snapshots needs to be created.